What is Fatty Liver

 Types of Fatty Liver Diseases

 There are two main types of Fatty Liver Diseases which are the most common causes of chronic liver diseases in both developing and developed countries.
-They are:

 - Non Alcoholic Fatty Liver Disease (NAFLD)